YoinkBird/cyclesafe/report/report.md

 Both scenarios are unfavourable, but fortunately the nature of application design and creating an accurate model help prioritise which component to focus on first.
 Data Mining is an open-ended problem: the model is trying to use existing data to make an accurate prediction about the future.
 The accuracy of a model is constantly changes as new data is made available, which in turn requires the model to constantly change.
 E.g. new data sources may provide better input, which in turn requires the model to use different parameters or even a different algorithm.
 On the other hand, the application layer represents a finite problem: the application consumes and presents data in a pre-defined format.
 The goal of abstracting the model for easier use is accomplished once the interface between the end-user and the and data is created.
-Of course, the application will change over time to accomodate user feedback, but this is secondary to the primary purpose of allowing users to interact with the data.
+Of course, the application will change over time to accommodate user feedback, but this is secondary to the primary purpose of allowing users to interact with the data.
 In summary, while the accuracy of the data model can improve over time, the application has no impact on the accuracy of the model.

 Therefore, the primary focus of this project is on creating a UI for interacting with the output from the model.
 As the model itself is expected to change over time, its optimisation is a secondary focus.